 Click Camera then Add Camera Rigs to enable the script.

-After activating the add-on, it will place two menu items in themenu.
-They are Dolly Rig and Crane Rig.
+After activating the add-on, it will place three menu items in themenu.
+They are Dolly Rig, Crane Rig and 2D Camera Rig.

 Add a.
 This will build the rig at the cursor location, add a new camera, making it the new active scene camera.

 When the Rig is selected, the camera properties will be displayed in the Sidebar.

 This is the parent of the entire rig.

 Camera) that will translate the camera around.
 By default it will track to the aim bone.